 The agency determines the best method of addressing the report, depending upon the behavior reported or observed, including determining the method of any necessary follow up.

-If the employee believes their immediate supervisor is engaging in retaliation, the employee should report the behavior to another manager, the agency, board, or commission’s human resources section, executive director, chair, or the DAS Chief Human Resources Office as soon as is practical.
+If the employee believes their immediate supervisor is engaging in retaliation, the employee should report the behavior to another manager, the agency, board, or commission’s human resources section, executive director, chair, or DAS CHRO as soon as is practical.

 Policy notification.